UBC-LA-Hackathon/bcnet-student-dashboard/README.md

 1. Navigate into `backend` repo. `cd backend`
 1. Install required dependencies. `npm install`
 1. Start server. `npm start`
-1. In terminal, you should see `Example app listening on port 4001!`.
+1. In the terminal, you should see `Example app listening on port 4001!`.

 #### Frontend
 1. Navigate into `frontend` repo. `cd frontend`